Empowering Multi-Robot Cooperation via Sequential World Models: Experiments

 \subsection{Scalability to More Agents}

-We extend the \texttt{Gate} to 3--5 agents to evaluate the scalability of SeqWM with respect to the number of agents, and the behavioral visualizations of \texttt{5-robot-Gate} are presented in Figure~\ref{fig:scale-behavior-5-dogs}.
+We extend the \texttt{Gate} to 5 agents to evaluate the scalability of SeqWM, and the behavioral visualizations of \texttt{5-robot-Gate} are presented in Figure~\ref{fig:scale-behavior-5-dogs}.

 As the robots approach the narrow gate, they exhibit predictive adaptation, with certain agents proactively decelerating or waiting to avoid potential congestion.
 For instance, at Frame B ($t{\approx}2$), \textdarkgreen{Robot~3} maintains a near-unity positive x-command, while the other robots moderately reduce their forward commands.
 In terms of temporal alignment, the x-command trajectories reveal a clear wave-like alternation, where the peak sequence \emph{(\textdarkgreen{3} $\rightarrow$ \textblue{2} $\rightarrow$ \textred{1} $\rightarrow$ \textgold{4} $\rightarrow$ \textpurple{5})} mirrors the actual passing order, reflecting a dynamic ``first-pass–then-follow'' sequence.
 Overall, the team establishes a coordinated rhythm of ``prediction–waiting–passing–yielding,'' which enables efficient multi-robot traversal under constrained environmental conditions.
-Further quantitative analyses and visualizations on \texttt{3--5 robot Gate} and \texttt{Mujoco-6a-Cheetah} are provided in Appendix~\ref{subsec:app-scalability}.